gluxon/cobalt/README.md

 What is this?
 -------------
 Cobalt is an Open Source Web CMS designed to be flexible and light.
-One of its many goals is to allow plain web developers to transform their static web sites into full featured dynamic sites with an easy installation.
+One of its many goals is to allow web developers the ability to transform their static web sites into full featured dynamic sites with an easy installation.

 Status
 ------------